 Liz Kinoshita

 Liz Kinoshita is a Canadian/Belgian choreographer, performer, pedagogue and dance advocate.
-Her practices focus on musicality in dance, working with live performances shared (inter)nationally.
 She has worked with ZOO/Thomas Hauert, Tino Sehgal, among others, and created her own work with collaborators such as Clinton Stringer, Justin F. Kennedy and Salka Ardal Rosengren.
-Her most recent creation Saga Saga (2024) premiered in Brådjupa Festival in Blekinge (SE).
-Liz presently organises a monthly event höjden nights presenting multidisciplinary artists within a convivial context.
+Her practices focus on musicality in dance, working with live performances shared (inter)nationally, striving to create work that is reflective, surprising, and energising.
+Her creations include VOLCANO (2014), Radical Empathy (2017), You Can't Take It With You (2017), 11 O’clock (2021), Saga Saga (2024).
+Liz was Artistic Associate with Rosas for West Side Story (2020) on Broadway (NYC).
+She created Midnight Oil (2024) for and with Norrdans, with original composition by Twin Shadow AKA George Lewis Jr. Liz presently organises höjden nights presenting multidisciplinary artists within a convivial context at höjden studios in Stockholm.

 Read More →